Updated 22 September 2021.

 - all primary school children

-- anyone aged 18-64 in clinical risk groups
+- anyone aged 6 months and over in clinical risk groups

 - those living with people who were shielding during lockdown

 - pregnant women

 - healthcare workers

 - social care workers who provide direct personal care

 Where can I get a flu vaccine if I’m not eligible for a free one?

 You can pay for a flu vaccination at many community pharmacies.